andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_lifestyle.md

 how the heck she ended up 10,000 miles from home on the other side of the world, she briefly regales her quest to find the perfect cup of coffee.

-Originally departing the land of Oz for a Parisian cafe in the early 2010s, Talor happened to meet Tim Wendelboe, a goliath in the world of specialty coffee.
+Hailing from *somewhere between Sydney & Melbourne*, Talor departed the scorched landmass she called home for Oslo in 2012 to work for Tim Wendelboe, a man who I have since learned is a goliath in the world of specialty coffee.
+In a few short years Talor worked her way up to head roaster in Timmy W's outfit, making her the envy of anyone who's pulled the perfect shot of espresso.

-This chance encounter led to Talor working her way up to head roaster in Timmy W's outfit.
-After slingin' beans with the 'boe she got a hankerin' to set off on her own.
-After a few years of hosting wildly popular doughnut pop-ups (oh yeah, she's a trained pastry chef, nbd) and running her own roastery, Talor opened her first brick-and-mortar location of Talormade in February 2020.
+After a few years of slingin' beans with the 'boe she got a hankerin' to set off on her own.
+She began hosting doughnut pop up events that quickly gained a ravenous following (oh yeah, she's a trained pastry chef, nbd) and spun up her own roastery.
+After all her hard work the universe decided to shit in her latte because the date she finally opened her first brick-and-mortar location of Talormade was...
+February 2020.

+Big oof.

+So that wasn't ideal but she managed to scrape through and I'm standing in the exact place where she first opened her doors.

-And that's exactly where I'm standing right now, eager to slam my first proper flat white since 2019, "well seeing as you hail from down under I'm gonna have to order a flat white"
+"Well seeing as you hail from down under I'm gonna have to order a flat white"

 "Great idea!"